How to Publicise Your Group

 Some group leaders have successfully asked professors to make an announcement about their group during class.
 Most reach out to professors they know or those that teach relevant subjects like economics and philosophy, but mass cold-emailing might also get you some results.
 They will often say yes if you’ve made the effort of writing a personal, high-quality email to them.
 Some professors will also allow you to make a short statement at the start of a relevant class.
-See our guide to reaching out to academics for more advice on this.

 Asking the Career Services Department

 If you are planning a careers workshop, university careers departments may be interested in advertising your event, but this seems to vary a lot from uni to uni.
 Some EA groups have encountered some resistance from Career Services, possibly because EA career workshops are run by people without training in careers advice, or may be viewed as not providing impartial advice.
 The first step would be to make a time to chat with a careers staff member and show them 80,000 Hours materials.

 Some university groups have had a lot of success from planning events during their university's admitted students weekends.
 Not all universities have this, but if yours does, this (or other events early on in the year) can be a great opportunity to get noticed before students get engaged with other projects.
 Stanford EA wrote about their experience with this in their post, Tips for Engaging Prospective First-Year Students.